 Small family farms, smaller organic agriculture companies, and organic farmers often feel they have to compete with giant agribusiness companies when looking to gain a place in the agricultural marketplace.
 There's a persistent feeling among family farmers that they're an endangered species, due to the encroachment of agribusiness and corporate farms.

-However, small organic farms often use agribusiness products like John Deere tractors.
+Small organic farms often use agribusiness products like John Deere tractors.
 Also, small organic farms aren't necessarily competing with larger, corporate-owned farms for the same market.
-For example, a customer who prefers to buy pastured pork (perhaps because it's humanely produced and because it has a higher level of beneficial nutrients) is unlikely to view conventionally produced, store-bought pork as an acceptable substitute.
+For example, a customer who prefers to buy pastured pork because it's humanely produced and has a higher level of beneficial nutrients is unlikely to view conventionally produced, store-bought pork as an acceptable substitute.